Adam's Pearmain Apple Trees

 Adam's Pearmain is in pollination Group C.

-This means that it will cross-pollinate with other apple trees in pollination Groups B, C and D.
+This means that it'll cross-pollinate with other apple trees in pollination Groups B, C and D.

 This tree's flowers have good frost resistance.